verilylifesciences/site-selection-tool/docs/development_and_deployment.md

 If you want to edit the code in the Docker container for testing purposes (so that its faster to test than rebuilding & redeploying a new image), do the following:

 1. open the Jupyter console by right clicking on the Jupyter logo to open it in a new tab ![jupyter logo](https://jupyter.org/assets/nav_logo.svg)
-2. in the terminal, move the code to your persistent disk and create a symbolic link
+2. in the terminal, move the code to your [detachable persistent disk](https://support.terra.bio/hc/en-us/articles/360047318551) and create a symbolic link
 ```
 mv ${HOME}/metis_pkg ${HOME}/notebooks/
 ln -s ${HOME}/notebooks/metis_pkg ${HOME}/